jupist/Network-File-System/README.md

 **Example:**
 ```
-WRITE myfile.txt 1
+WRITE myfile.txt 0      # Edit first sentence
-WRITE report.txt 3
+WRITE report.txt 2      # Edit third sentence
 ```

 **Flow:**
+1. System validates sentence index (must be sequential)
-1. System grants you a lock on the specified sentence
+2. System grants you a lock on the specified sentence
-2. Client prompts you to enter the in the sentence based on word index specified
+3. Client prompts you to enter words at specific positions
-3. After writing, the lock is automatically released
+4. After writing, the lock is automatically released

+**Sequential Writing Rule:**
+- You can only write to sentence N if sentence N-1 is properly terminated with `.`, `?`, or `!`
+- Example: Cannot write sentence 2 until sentence 1 ends with proper punctuation
+- Error: `ERROR 400: Sentence index out of bounds.` if rule is violated

 **Notes:**
 - Requires WRITE permission
-- Sentence and word indexes are 0-indexed
+- **Sentence and word indexes are 0-indexed** (first sentence is 0, first word is 0)
 - System prevents concurrent edits to the same sentence
 - Updates "Last Accessed" information
+- If multiple storage servers exist, changes are replicated automatically

 ---